logaretm/vee-validate/docs/guide/localization.md

 ## Using other i18n libraries

-You don't have to use the `localize` helper with `vee-validate`, if you don't it will not be included in your final bundle.
-It is optional for those who don't use Vue-SSR framework/solution like Nuxt.
+You don't have to use the `localize` helper with `vee-validate`, as it will not be included in your final bundle if you don't import it.

-Other plugins dedicated for localization would be much better to use than the built in one, you can use them by using a function for the message instead of a string.
+Other plugins dedicated for localization can be much better to use than the built-in one, you can use them by leveraging the fact that messages can be a function.

-For example we can use `vue-i18n` with vee-validate like this:
+For example you can use `vue-i18n` with vee-validate like this:

 ```js{19}
 import VueI18n from 'vue-i18n';